olehrdk/Get-Weather/README.md

 In this branch you can get weather 15 hours later.
-There are not any styles 5DaysWithStyles branch - final version
+There are not any styles.

+5DaysWithStyles branch - final version